sergiocollado/potpourri/notes_on_other_topics/notes_on_python.md

     hello(sys.argv[1], sys.argv[2])
 ```

-You can call the file inside the python IDE, but if you call it from a console, you have to call th epython intepreter previously like:
+You can call the file inside the python IDE, but if you call it from a console, you have to call the python intepreter previously like:

 ```python
 >>> python hello.py 1,1